aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 <div class="text-center">
    <img class="image" src="{{ site.url }}/assets/images/blog/intro_coroutines_request.png" alt="Single-thread request handling"/>
 </div>
-This only works for a single request, when working thread is busy handling a request, it won’t be able to respond to another request in the same time!
+This only works for a single request, when the working thread is busy handling a request, it won’t be able to respond to another request in the same time!

 #### Thread by request
-A solution might be to have a thread for each request! however, thread creation is expensive and this approach has a limit: number of thread OS can manage concurrently!
+A solution might be to have a thread for each request! however, thread creation is expensive and this approach has a limit: the number of thread OS can manage concurrently!

 #### Thread Pool
 What about using thread pools?
 A limit here is once all the threads are busy, each new request will have to wait until a thread is available.

 #### Yield and Continue
-If a thread is doing nothing but waiting for a I/O operation (file or network), why not just to re-use it? for this to work, we need each request to **yield** the thread to another request instead of keeping the thread and waiting, then **continue** later when the waiting is done.
+If a thread is doing nothing but waiting for an I/O operation (file or network), why not just to re-use it? for this to work, we need each request to **yield** the thread to another request instead of keeping the thread and waiting, then **continue** later when the waiting is done.
 <div class="text-center">
    <img class="image" src="{{ site.url }}/assets/images/blog/intro_coroutines_yield_continue.png" alt="Coroutine Yield and Continue handling"/>
 </div>